LLM Proxy

 : Path to persistent event log file (enables file event logging via dispatcher)

-See docs/configuration.md
+See docs/api-configuration.md

 and docs/instrumentation.md for all options and advanced usage.